yeokm1/SwiftSerial/README.md

 ## Mac OS Preparation

-You should have Xcode 8 installed with the command line tools.
+You should have Xcode 8 or above installed with the command line tools.

+You may need to enable USB and/or serial entitlement.

 To develop app with XCode, enable the App Sandbox capability in Xcode, and under Hardware, select USB.
 (Mac Apps are sandboxed and you need the USB entitlement.)
 <img src="https://user-images.githubusercontent.com/5688874/55690960-6ff8fb00-5998-11e9-9df6-7e3ebe50e19a.png" alt="Swift 3.0">

+For Serial entitlement, there is no checkbox for it.
+So `com.apple.security.device.serial` needs to be manually added to the "YourApp.entitlements" file in the Xcode project.
+Thanks to [this issue](https://github.com/yeokm1/SwiftSerial/issues/18) raised by @doHernandezM.

 ## Linux System Preparation